bm026/Packet-Sniffer/README.md

 ### Packet Sniffer

-A basic system daemon that logs all incoming and outgoing packets from a machine.
-Wireshark v0.1, basically.
+A tool that inspects all incoming packets to a machine.
+Wireshark v0.0.1, basically.

 #### Usage